PitchConnect/referee-stats-fogis/README.md

 A tool to track and analyze referee statistics from FOGIS.

-## Features (Planned)
+## Features

-- Fetch all matches refereed
+- Import data from FOGIS (see [Data Import Documentation](docs/data_import.md))
+- Comprehensive statistics for referees, players, teams, and matches (see [Statistics Documentation](docs/statistics.md))
 - Track statistics about co-referees, players, cards, goals, etc.

+### Planned Features

 - Generate reports and insights
-- Import data from FOGIS (see [Data Import Documentation](docs/data_import.md))
+- Interactive dashboards
+- Export data to various formats

 ## Development